g-s-c-code/LibraryAPI/README.md

 # LibraryAPI

-This repository contains a solution demonstrating two different approaches for building a RESTful API: one using Entity Framework Core and the other using Dapper.
-Both projects are fully functional and can be used interchangeably depending on your preference.
-Each project is configured with Swagger for API documentation and testing, and they function independently of one another.
+This repository contains a solution demonstrating two approaches for building a RESTful API: one using Entity Framework Core and the other using Dapper.
+Both projects are fully functional, interchangeable, and configured with Swagger for API documentation and testing.
+Each project functions independently, allowing users to select based on preference or requirements.
+Both projects also utilize .NET Aspire for orchestration and telemetry capture, enabling performance benchmarking between the two implementations.

 ## Projects